mkoohafkan/mkoohafkan.github.io/_posts/2018-02-23-fun-with-reticulate-salib.md

 UC Davis Professor [John Herman](https://faculty.engineering.ucdavis.edu/herman/) developed the Python module [SALib](https://github.com/SALib/SALib) (also available on [pypi](https://pypi.python.org/pypi/SALib)) which implements commonly used sensitivity analysis methods.
+I've been curious about trying the module out for a while, but I didn't have any existing models I wrote in Python that would be a good fit for playing with it.
+By using reticulate, I can use SALib with my R code directly.
 To be fair, many of the same methods are probably included in the [sensitivity](https://cran.r-project.org/package=sensitivity) package for R, but it's a good excuse make a reticulate example.